-This time of year we are always looking for a quick post-holiday get away to celebrate the fact that we’ve made it through another festive season alive.
-Between holiday preparations for our four kids, end of the year work demands, and celebration with our respective families, by the end of December we really need a vacation.
+At the end of the year we are always looking for a quick post-holiday getaway to celebrate the fact that we’ve made it through another festive season alive.
+Between holiday preparations for our four kids, end of the year work demands, and celebrations with our respective families, by the end of December we really need a vacation.
 We are fortunate enough most years to fit in a brief three or four day getaway before the new year rolls around.

 We have three requirements for our December destinations.
 They must: 1) lie within a short drive of our home in the Boston area, 2) sport plenty of winter scenery, and 3) be in the general vicinity of at least one poker venue (of course).
-For example, later this month we will be heading up to Montreal (and will supply a full report after that trip!).
+For example, later this month we will be heading up to Montreal.

-For at least three of the past six years we have taken our New Year’s break in Mystic Connecticut.
+For a number of years we took our New Year’s break in Mystic Connecticut.
 Mystic meets all three of our criteria.
-It is only 3 hours from home, decorates for the holidays in style, and lies near not one, but two poker venues (Mohegan Sun and Foxwoods).
+It is only three hours from home, decorates for the holidays in style, and lies near not one, but two poker venues (Mohegan Sun and Foxwoods).
 We have thoroughly enjoyed each of our trips to this classic New England town.
 In fact, we enjoy it so much that we are certain that we will be drawn back again.

 What do we love so much about Mystic?
 Let us show you:

 Historic Mystic Connecticut is appropriately Magical

 The downtown is a joy to traverse, even when cold.
 Like many small towns, Mystic lights it up for the holidays and walking along the streets is a wonderful experience, especially at night when all of the holiday lights make the town sparkle.
 An added fun moment while strolling downtown is when the Bascule drawbridge that spans the Mystic River goes up to let a boat pass through.
 Always quite the sight.